Hiking Cinque Terre: a Stunning View of the 5 Lands of Italy’s Ligurian Coast

 Where to Stay in Cinque Terre

-There's a wide range of accommodations and price-points here.
+There's a wide range of accommodations and price-points in the Cinque Terre, and while it’s not the most expensive place to visit, the Cinque Terre and this part of Italy can be expensive to visit given its isolated location.
 We prefer Manarola and have always based ourselves there, but you'll find travelers who prefer one of the other towns just as much.
 So if you're not yet familiar with the towns here are some of our favorites.
 Be sure to book early if you'll be visiting during "the season".

 Hotel Villa Argentina - Only a 10 minute walk from the train station and just as close to the beach is the Hotel Villa Argentina, very popular for its excellent breakfasts and stunning views of the Ligurian Sea.
 Check availability and rates here.

 Creuza de Ma - A very unique hotel right on the sea, Creuza de Ma has 4 terraces, a solarium, two gardens, a heated hot tub and 2 outdoor showers.
 This is an incredible property just steps away from plenty of restaurants.
 Find the best rates and availability.

 Hotel Marina Piccola - If you want to be in the center of town and just steps from the main action, the Hotel Marina Piccola is the place to be.
 Located on the water, the rooms are so comfortable with plenty of space for everyone to move around - a rare quality in many renovated buildings along the Cinque Terre.
 The ristorante is top-notch though it's so close to many good restaurant and bar choices.
 Highly recommended.
 Search for rates and availability.

 B&B Cá de Lelio sits high above town with a great view of the sea.
 They say they're located in "the center of town" which is not the case, but if you're OK with walking some steps to get there, it's a great place to stay.
 The property was refurbished in 2016 and it shows - well-done, cozy and comfortable.
 We really like this place for its amenities, contemporary styling, and very nice Italian breakfast.
 For availability and rates, check here.